zabir-nabil/gcp-commands/README.md

 ### Generate SSH keys

-In client computer, go to git bash (Git bash because it's available easily on both windows, linux, mac so steps are same/similar)
+In client computer, go to git bash (Git bash because it's available easily on windows, linux, & mac so the steps are same/similar)

 > command